GenesysCloudBlueprints/genesyscloud-eventbridge-eventgrid-blueprint/blueprint/index.md

 5. **Azure Queue**.
 An Azure message queue that holds the Genesys Cloud events passed over to Azure Event Grid

 :::{"alert":"Warning","title":"This blueprint is not a turnkey solution","autoCollapse":false}
-TThis blueprint is an illustrative example of how to integrate Genesys Cloud, AWS and Microsoft Azure features.
+This blueprint is an illustrative example of how to integrate Genesys Cloud, AWS and Microsoft Azure features.
 It is not a turnkey solution that is resilient and secure.
 Ensure that you take adequate measures for error handling and security needs for your organization when you implement this blueprint solution.
 :::

 ## Solution components